 (ii) the date to when the Customer Consent Flag is to be effective;

+(g) the identification number of the relevant BM Unit.

+[P376][123-B]10.1.3A BM Unit MSID Pair Data submitted by a Lead Party in relation to a Baselined BM Unit shall also contain the following information:

+(a) whether the MSID Pair is to be classified as a Baselined MSID Pair;

+(b) where the MSID Pair is to be classified as a Baselined MSID Pair, the Baselining Methodology that applies;

+(c) the date from which items (a) and (b) are to become effective; and

+(d) whether the MSID Pair is to be treated as Inactive, and the effective dates, from and to, in calendar days giving the period when the MSID Pair should be treated as Inactive.

+[P376][123-B]10.1.3B Where a Lead Party does not wish for actual and expected volumes for MSID Pairs allocated to their Secondary BM Unit(s) to be used in Settlement, it may identify the MSID Pairs as “Inactive” for the purposes of paragraph 10.1.3a(d).

-(h) the identification number of the relevant BM Unit.10.1.4 For the avoidance of doubt a Half Hourly Metering System within a MSID Pair may not be allocated to more than one MSID Pair and (where applicable) a MSID Pair may not be allocated to more than one BM Unit that offers Balancing Services for any given time.
+10.1.4 For the avoidance of doubt a Half Hourly Metering System within a MSID Pair may not be allocated to more than one MSID Pair and (where applicable) a MSID Pair may not be allocated to more than one BM Unit that offers Balancing Services for any given time.